Judge Blocks Texas Immigration Crackdown

 Texas Republicans attempted to pass a law banning sanctuary cities for years without success before Abbott signed SB 4 in May.
 The state’s GOP majority dismissed objections from top law enforcement officials in several of the state’s largest cities, who said the measure would make immigrants ― both documented and undocumented ― reluctant to report crimes to the police out of fears of exposing themselves or their families to deportation.

-Austin Mayor Steve Adler (D) applauded the decision, and said the devastating storm shows why it’s so important for communities to feel safe interacting with police and other authorities.
+Austin Mayor Steve Adler (D) applauded the ruling, and said this week’s devastating storm shows why it’s so important for communities to feel safe interacting with police and other authorities.

+“If people in Austin do not feel safe asking for help, they become more vulnerable to crime, not just natural disasters,” Adler said in a statement.

 The law would make it a misdemeanor, punishable by up to one year in jail, for local officials to enact policies that limit cooperation with the federal government’s deportation efforts.
 The law also would allow police officers to ask about the immigration status of the people they stop for other reasons, including traffic stops, drawing comparisons to Arizona’s 2010 “show me your papers” law that the Supreme Court gutted in 2012.